top of page

 In the Church

-King’s Table is committed to not only addressing the physical and social needs of those affected by disabilities, but the spiritual aspect, as well.
-We desire to motivate and equip the Church to reach out to individuals impacted by developmental and intellectual disabilities.
+We motivate and equip the Church to reach out to individuals impacted by developmental and intellectual disabilities through our programs.

 Learn More